AshleyPoole/poc-nginx-loadbalancing/chapters/nginx/pros_vs_cons.md

 - With the purchase of [NGINX Plus](https://www.nginx.com/products/pricing/) we can get support for any NGINX issue.
 - Loadbalancer nodes are not physical so are not subject to hardware issues or scaling issues if we need better hardware.
 This also prevents us with being left with a brick if/when we move service into the cloud.
 - NGINX supports [HTTP/2](https://www.cloudflare.com/http2/) out of the box, this would allow fast loading of our websites.
+- NGINX Plus comes with a GUI to monitor the status of the load balancer node.
+It also allows changes to the configuration.
+NGINX Plus also has an API that allows configuration.
+If picked for the load balancing solution I would create two tools for managing the load balancer nodes.
+  - A PowerShell module used to drain/offline services/nodes.
+  - A program to configure NGINX with a YAML file that can be stored in Stash for developer changes (like our current configuration repo)

 ### Cons

 - Any load balancer issues not related to NGINX would have to be resolved by ourselves.
 This risk would be offset by using configuration management ([Chef](https://www.chef.io/)), stable versions of software, documenting every change on the box, and the reason for the change.
 All changes will be made in source control using Stash.
-- No GUI; NGINX Plus comes with a GUI to monitor the status of the load balancer node.
-However, it does not allow any changes to the configuration.
-NGINX Plus does, however, have an API that allows configuration.
-If picked for the load balancing solution I would create two tools for managing the load balancer nodes.
-  - A PowerShell module used to drain/offline services/nodes.
-  - A program to configure NGINX with a YAML file that can be stored in Stash for developer changes (like our current configuration repo)